 Go Get It!
 Finding Existing Data to Inform Your Prevention Efforts

-Interactive, self-paced course for practitioners engaged in the process of assessing the substance abuse needs of their communities.
+This interactive, self-paced course for practitioners engaged in the process of assessing the substance abuse needs of their communities.
 Participants will explore a step-wise process for identifying and finding the data they need, engaging partners in the data-gathering process, overcoming challenges obtaining the data they’re looking for, and managing and interpreting the data they collect.

 Audience: Prevention practitioners working at the state level or in communities

 Course Length: 2 hours